 faculty member.
 In any case, for any international faculty member coming to Smith,

-the Visiting Scholar Request Form should be used.
+the International Visitor/Scholar Request Form should be used.
 (In the case of grant-funded visits,

 if letters of support or other materials are needed prior to funding decisions, please